HxS Objects

 Width | Register width in Bits.
 Is calculated using the register's fields, if not specified. | Number | 0 |

-Address | The sum of the register's block base address and offset.
+Address | The sum of the register's parent block base address and register offset.
 The address is calculated, if not specified. | Number | 0x0 |

-Async | Specifies whether the register is accessed asynchronously. | Boolean | False |
+Async | Specifies whether the generated register hardware user interface is connected to user logic that operates synchronously with the bus clock or with an additional asynchronous clock. | Boolean | False |

-Bits | A list of data, enum or reserved objects. | List | Empty List |
+Bits | A list of data, enum or reserved objects. | List / Dictionary | Empty List |

 Order | Determines the order of bits; MSB or LSB. | BitOrder | BitOrder.MSB |